-These threats are addressed either by the TOE or the environment by OPENPP-compliant TOEs.
+These threats are addressed either by the TOE or the environment of UPROPP compliant TOEs.
 The threat agents are either human users or external IT entities not authorized to use the TOE itself.
-The assets that are subject to attack are the information residing on the TOE and the TOE itself.
+The assets that are subject to attack are the information residing on the TOE itself.